 King Henry (dropped in tour & brought back); Padstow, replaced by King Henry from 4th; Prince Charlie Stuart; Four Nights Drunk; Who Told the Butcher; Mantle Of Green; Long Lankin; Samain; All Around My Hat; Interval; Tam Lin; Let her Go Down; Liam's Drum Solo; Drink Down the Moon; Si Begh Si Mohr (dropped & brought back); Betsy Bell and Mary Gray; They Called Her Babylon; The Blackleg Miner; Sir James the Rose; Van Diemen's Land; Encore: Cam Ye or Thomas the Rhymer Or Padtow in May!; Gaudete (sometimes dropped).

 23 dates.
 Included special 35th Anniv. concert at the Palladium where they gave away 'The official bootleg CD'.
 The tour was recorded and some tracks appear on 'Live at a Distance'.
 Unsurprisingly the set list features songs from the new album as songs from 'Present' are slowly getting dropped.
-'London' is played for the first time since 1976 and Cold Haily Night, for the first time since 1971, apart from the Journey concert in '95.
+'London' (which can be seen HERE and is the only video from this tour released) is played for the first time since 1976 and Cold Haily Night, for the first time since 1971, apart from the Journey concert in '95.
 Thankfully both these tracks appear on 'Folk Rock Pioneers' live CD in 2006.
 At the big London Palladium Gig Martin Carthy and Ralph McTell guested with Tim Harries stepping in for John Kirkpatrick who injured himself the night before.

 Van Dieman's Land; Cold Haily Windy Night; Four Nights Drunk; Drink Down the Moon; The Unconquered Sun; London; Down In Yon Forest; Babylon; Seagull; Bright Morning Star; I live not where I love (added after London gig) [interval]; The King; Today in Bethlehem; Sing with the Virgin Mary; The First Nowell; Silky; Let Her Go Down; Samain; Tam Lin Encores: See Amid the Winters Snow; All Around My Hat (Opened 2nd set for a couple of nights) ; Gaudete